Table of Contents

 With about 40 percent of the adult U.S. population struggling with obesity and other conditions that impact heart health, circulation problems are increasingly common.
 The good news is that there are several known ways to improve blood circulation.
-But first, let’s dig into what causes poor circulation in the first place.
+In today’s article we’ll share our top tips, but first, let’s address what causes poor circulation in the first place.

 Causes of Poor Circulation